 KEY CASES AND EXPERIENCE includes:

-- Representing several remitter and fin-tech firms in bank “de-risking” disputes, obtaining Court injunctions for KlickEx or others, and assisting in the E-Tranz case.
+- Representing remitter or fin-tech payments firms in bank “de-risking” disputes, obtaining Court injunctions for KlickEx or others, and assisting in the E-Tranz case.

-- Handling numerous AML-CFT investigations or enforcement actions, including roles in the DIA v Qian DuoDuo and the FMA-Craigs Investment Partners cases.
+- Handling numerous AML-CFT investigations or enforcement actions, including the Qian DuoDuo, Craigs Investment Partners, Tiger Brokers cases.

 - Defending Credit Contract & Consumer Finance Act investigations by Commerce Commission into Non-Bank Deposit Takers or finance company lending practices.